Last update: 10.24.2018

 For instance, if you are in Europe and try to use the server in Australia, your speeds could drop significantly.
 But, you may still have good enough speeds in the States, Canada, and Europe for streaming videos without major issues.
 You may experience from 50% up to 70% speed drops on the average, which can still mean good enough speeds on a 100Mbps baseline speed.

-There have also been user complaints about issues connecting to the UK servers or other ones, and that support was quite slow or useless.
-But these problems usually improve with time passing.
-And, we can surely see that this provider is working hard to please its customers.
+There have also been user complaints about issues related to the UK servers and others, and that support was quite slow or useless.
+But these problems usually improve with time.

-All in all, our review has found TunnelBear speeds quite okay for either the free or the paid versions.
+All in all, our TunnelBear review has found that their speeds are quite fine for both the free and paid versions.

 How to download and install it